Ajim63/Attention-Based-Dynamic-Graph-Learning-Framework-for-Asset-Pricing/README.md

 address = {New York, NY, USA}, url = {https://doi.org/10.1145/3459637.3482413},
 doi = {10.1145/3459637.3482413},
-abstract = {Recent studies suggest that financial networks play an essential role in asset valuation and investment decisions.
-Unlike road networks, financial networks are neither given nor static, posing significant challenges in learning meaningful networks and promoting their applications in price prediction.
-In this paper, we first apply the attention mechanism to connect the "dots" (firms) and learn dynamic network structures among stocks over time.
-Next, the end-to-end graph neural networks pipeline diffuses and propagates the firms' accounting fundamentals into the learned networks and ultimately predicts stock future returns.
-The proposed model reduces the prediction errors by 6% compared to the state-of-the-art models.
-Our results are robust with different assessment measures.
-We also show that portfolios based on our model outperform the S&P-500 index by 34% in terms of Sharpe Ratio, suggesting that our model is better at capturing the dynamic inter-connection among firms and identifying stocks with fast recovery from major events.
-Further investigation on the learned networks reveals that the network structure aligns closely with the market conditions.
-Finally, with an ablation study, we investigate different alternative versions of our model and the contribution of each component.}, booktitle = {Proceedings of the 30th ACM International Conference on Information & Knowledge Management}, pages = {1844–1853}, numpages = {10},
+booktitle = {Proceedings of the 30th ACM International Conference on Information & Knowledge Management}, pages = {1844–1853}, numpages = {10},